lopezjoa/TopicTest/README.md

 ### Logic:
   1. looks within [main.yaml](https://github.com/lopezjoa/TopicTest/blob/main/.github/workflows/main.yml) to grab repository names and exisisting topics
-  2. Loops through input to validate entered Repos and adds new topics to a new dictionary with the Repos as a primary key
+  2. Loops through input to validate entered repositories that exist in [cloud_data.json](https://github.com/lopezjoa/TopicTest/blob/main/cloud_data.json)
+  3. New topics are then added to a new dictionary with the repositories as a primary key
-  3. Repos and New topics are put into a dictionary where they are passed into a loop in attempt to commit to Github
+  4. The new dictionary is then passed into a loop where each repository attempts to commit to Github
-  4. Inside the loop each Repositories' new topics are appended to the existing topics and are
+  5. Inside the loop each Repositories' new topics are verified and then appended
-  5. The python script will then attempt to push the new topic list to the requested Github repositories and return a response code
+  6. The python script will then attempt to push the new topic list to the requested Github repositories and return a response code
 ### Output
   - input will be validated with a response code 200 and pushed or will provide an error code
   - The validated Github repositories will now be classified with the new topics